 We became friends and stayed in touch with them.
 On several subsequent visits to Cuba we met again, in Cienfuegos and Havana.
 Before going to see them again for the first time I asked them if we could bring them anything, expecting the usual long wish list you get when Cubans, still deprived of many material goods, have a chance to get something from abroad.
 No, they said, thank you, we’re good.
 When I insisted they said, well, perhaps some guitar strings for Froilán, they are hard to get.
 That was it.
 Nothing else.
 From then on, guitar strings is what we brought them.

 We always stay in Bed and Breakfasts in Cuba, and several times Noemí and Froilán came to where we were staying to spend the evening with us.
 They always brought their musical instruments - she her incredible voice and he his guitar.
 Those were unforgettable evenings on the rooftop terrace or in the patio of our guest house, wherever we were staying.
-We often bring back those wonderful memories at home in New York listening to their albums, like “Sabroso” and “Mágicos Destelles”.
+We brought those wonderful memories back to New York where we keep listening to their albums, like “Sabroso” and “Mágicos Destellos”.

 Here is more about them.

 I feel it is time for another visit.